Finding a Top Financial Advisor Firm in New Hampshire

 Measured Wealth says that it generally constructs portfolios with individual stocks or bonds, exchange-traded funds (ETFs), options, mutual funds and other public and private securities or investments.
 Of course, the specific mix depends on the client’s goals and profile.
 The firm may use margin transactions, if deemed appropriate.
 It may also utilize independent money managers.

 Mascoma Wealth Management

-Mascoma Wealth Management is the financial advisory arm of Mascoma Bank, a Vermont-based financial institution.
-This is a fee-only firm, which means its only form of compensation are the fees that clients pay for services.
+Mascoma Wealth Management is a fee-only firm, which means its only form of compensation are the fees that clients pay for services.
 While Mascoma Wealth tends to focus on investment services, it also provides financial planning.

-There is no minimum investment requirement at this firm.
+The firm has a $10,000 minimum investment requirement.
 When it comes to individual clients, the firm works with more people below the high-net-worth threshold than above it.
 Institutional clients of the firm include charities, businesses, government entities and retirement plans.